phalcon-orphanage/docs/en/reference/logging.rst

 [%date%][%type%] %message%

-:doc:`Phalcon_Logger` offers the setFormat() method, which allows you to change the format of the logged messages by defining your own.
+:doc:`Phalcon_Logger <../api/Phalcon_Logger>` offers the setFormat() method, which allows you to change the format of the logged messages by defining your own.
 The log format variables allowed are:

 +-----------+------------------------------------------+
 | Variable  | Description                              |